trezor/trezor-firmware/python/docs/OPTIONS.rst

   Commands:
-    download  Download and save the firmware image. update    Upload new firmware to device.
+    download  Download and save the firmware image. extract   Extract the firmware from the device. get-hash  Get a hash of the installed firmware combined with the optional challenge. update    Upload new firmware to device.
     verify    Verify the integrity of the firmware data stored in a file.